Adopted by the Internet Society Board of Trustees on 13 December 2017

 Section 3.
 President.

 (a) The President, who may also be referred to as the Chief Executive Officer or CEO, shall be responsible for the day-to-day conduct of the Foundation’s activities and shall have such other powers and perform such other duties as the Board may prescribe from time to time.
-The President shall be elected by the Board.
-The term of the President shall be from the time of election to the end of the Annual Meeting following such an election or until his or her earlier replacement, resignation, removal or death.
-The President may be re-elected to serve one or more additional terms.
-The President shall perform his or her duties subject to the direction of the Board, and for such compensation and on such other terms and conditions as the Board shall determine.
+Unless the Member by resolution determines otherwise, the President shall be the President of the Member.
+The President shall perform his or her duties subject to the direction of the Board, and shall receive no compensation as Foundation President other than reimbursement of expenses.
 The President may appoint one or more officers as designated by the Board.

 (b) If the President is not otherwise a member of the Board, the President shall serve as a non-voting member of the Board and shall not be included for purposes of determining the presence of a quorum at any meeting of the Board or Board committee or the number of Trustees then in office.